-But that doesn’t mean they can’t get the job done.
+Still, that doesn’t mean they can’t get the job done.

 Drugstore makeup can do the trick if it’s applied properly, used in the right combinations, and matches your skin tone.

-We’ll run through the process step-by-step in the next section.
-But for now, let’s look at two other options.
+We’ll run through the process step-by-step in the next section, but for now, let’s look at two other options.
 Depending on what effect you’re trying to achieve, how long you want it to last, and how easy you want the application to be, you might consider using one of these specialized products.

 Corrective or Camouflage Makeup